Comprehensive laboratory testing including innovative, exclusive diagnostics.

 - Acceptable specimens include:

-- Fecal swabs (in transport media without charcoal) with ice packs
+- Faecal swabs (in transport media without charcoal) with ice packs

-- Fecal samples (1–5 grams in sterile containers) with ice packs
+- Faecal samples (1–5 grams in sterile containers) with ice packs

 - Ship sample within 24 hours of collection.